LoloFabo/TS-EBM/README.md

 give dependancies :

+prog to convert WAV to MEL-Spectrogramm explain + dependancies

+model with melspectro input and output

+what do i use to convert mal spectro to wav ? explain + epandancies etc...

 futur works :
-explore 1D CNN with WAV convert to slope vectors
+explore multiple 1D CNN entries with WAV convert to multi-scale slope vectors add futur architecture jpg explain the use of EBM1_Energy + EBM_Energy + ... -> 0